 We then meet for 6 – 90 minute sessions.
 You or your child will be immersed in a totally hands on experience, where they will learn techniques improving their awareness of identity of self, ability to focus, time management, confidence, self esteem, order and responsibility.
 These ideas taught and learned in the workshop then carry over to their everyday life and school.

-The Learning with Horses Workshop is held June 11-22.
-We meet Monday, Wednesday and Friday from 10:20 am to 12:00 pm.
+The Learning with Horses Workshop begins Monday, September 24th 2018.
+We meet each day Monday through Saturday from 4:15 pm to 5:45 pm.
 All supplies are provided but a initial consultation must be held before attending.
-Please contact Tina S Kramer at 1-812-614-7614 or email@example.com to set up a free consultation.
+Please contact Tina S Kramer at 1-855-442-6762 or firstname.lastname@example.org to set up a free consultation.

 Additional information on this program, contact information, and further information on related programs found at http://simplelearning.education.